 Law Review Article

-bar passage, diversity in the legal profession, black-white test score gap, bar examination, test validity, minimum competence, test bias, stereotype threat
+law school student demographics, bar passage, test validity of the bar exam, bar passage barriers, health and wellness, diversity in the legal profession, black-white test score gap, minimum competence, test bias, stereotype threat

 This article explores 1) the phenomena of the Black-White Bar Passage Gap, 2) the reasons further study of the gap is required and 3) psychometric and cultural observations about the existence of this gap.
 The Black-White Test Score Gap is a term used to describe the observed differences in test results between black and white standardized test takers.
 When this concept is applied to similar differences in bar passage results, this article labels the phenomena as the Black-White Bar Passage Gap.
 Although the LSAC National Longitudinal Bar Passage Study clearly documented this gap, further study of the Black-White Bar Passage Gap is needed due to three converging trends.
 The trends are 1) the increasing use by state bar examiners of standardized multistate examinations, 2) the higher percentages of black student enrollment in and graduation from law school, and 3) the recent decrease in national and state bar passage rates.
 After examining the data indicating the continued need to study the Black-White Bar Passage Gap, this article explores the concepts of test validity and bias and later examines culture and race oriented theories which provide explanations for the differences in black and white test scores.
 The article concludes that the phenomena of the Black-White Bar Passage Gap will continue to slow the rate of minority admission into the legal profession without further study of its ramifications and causes.